imabdk/Toast-Notification-Script/README.md

 - Traditional ConfigMgr deployment model
 - PowerShell app notifications

 > ⚠️ **Note**: The legacy ConfigMgr version (2.x) is no longer actively developed.
-Organizations are encouraged to migrate to Microsoft Intune and use version 3.0.0 for enhanced features and ongoing support.
+Organizations are encouraged to migrate to Microsoft Intune and use version 3.0.0 for additional features and ongoing support.

 ---